CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 1) Listing all the tasks you have yet to complete. <br>
 Format: `list`

-The List Command shows a list of all incompleted tasks in the task manager so that you can take a look at your tasks all at one go.
+The List Command shows a list of all uncompleted tasks in the task manager so that you can take a look at your tasks all at one go.

 There will be index numbers allocated at the side of each task which will be needed for other operations such as deleting a task or selecting a task.